 How do you know your duty?
 Sometimes you take on duties explicitly, for instance if you offer to take care of a neighbor’s dog while they’re on vacation, or if you take a vow or make a promise.
 Professions and offices typically come with duties inseparably attached to them: if you take on such a role (e.g. lawyer), you take the associated duties too (e.g. faithfully defend your client’s legal interests).
 Religions often come packaged with certain duties (e.g. Mormon missionary service, the Muslim hajj, Catholic confession); “penance” is a variety of religious duty designed to expiate sins.

 You may voluntarily take on a duty from a sense of engagement or purposefulness.
 This is a way of unreservedly jumping into life as a participant rather than a by-stander, and means that you have to put philosophical skepticism aside and commit yourself.
 Krishna’s counsel to Arjuna in the Bhagavad Gita might be interpreted in this vein.
-Sometimes in myth and story, a duty will take the form of a quest.
+Sometimes in myth and story, a duty will take the form of a quest or a mission.
 The paradox of asserting your freedom by choosing to bind yourself to a duty is also something that the existentialist philosophers liked to chew on.

 Conscience is sometimes described as a sort of sixth-sense that allows you to perceive your duty; other times as a kind of agent that tells you your duty.
 Similarly, some people claim to hear the “call of duty” — they discover their “calling.”
 In these senses, your duty was there all along, and you just needed to become aware of it.